GLORIAM DEO • Honor and Praise to the Maker of All Things

 Can it really be that way?

 I think about my friends, and the Vietnamese sailors, and marines, and special forces soldiers I used to know.
 Their faces pass softly in front of me.
-I was exactly where I belonged.
+I am humbled and grateful to have once been in their company.
+It is a blessing to keep them near, even if only in memory.

 Through no merit of my own, I have fallen into the hands of God.